-Each PhD candidate presents his or her research in a seminar in the Department of Chemistry and Biochemistry (a departmental seminar), which takes place in the same semester as the final defense of dissertation (below).
-The student does not have to be registered for CHEM 790 Graduate Seminar during the semester the exit seminar is presented.
+Each PhD candidate presents his or her research in a seminar in the Department of Chemistry and Biochemistry (a departmental seminar), which takes place in the same semester as the final defense of the dissertation (below).

 Dissertation Research and Defense